 What Do You Need to Make Basque Burnt Cheesecake

 To begin with, gather all the ingredients listed and prepare a 9-inch pan for the cheesecake.
-I used a springform pan like this one.
+I used a springform pan (paid links).
 Don’t forget to cut a few big pieces of parchment paper to line the pan.
 In addition, you’ll need: